 World Bank Governor

-Finance Minister Koen Geens represents Belgium on the World Bank Board of Governors, the Bank’s senior decision-making body.
-The governors, usually ministers of finance or development, meet twice a year.
+H. E. Vincent Van Peteghem, Minister of Finance, represents Belgium on the World Bank Board of Governors, the Bank’s senior decision-making body.
+The Governors, usually Ministers of Finance or Development, meet twice a year.
+H. E. Meryame Kitir, Minister of Development Cooperation is the Alternate Governor for Belgium.
 They have the power to admit and suspend members of the World Bank Group, increase or decrease the authorized capital stock, determine the distribution of the net income of the Bank, and decide on the World Bank Group’s overall strategic direction.
-Luc Coene, governor of the National Bank of Belgium, serves as alternate governor.

 World Bank Executive Director

-The governor delegates responsibility for overseeing the day-to-day business of Belgium’s interests at the Bank to the executive director (ED) for Belgium.
-EDs reside in Washington and normally meet twice a week to decide on borrowing and financial questions, projects, and policies that impact World Bank Group general operations.
-Belgium’s representation on the Boards of IBRD, IFC, IDA, and MIGA is shared with Austria, Belarus, Czech Republic, Hungary, Kosovo, Luxembourg, Slovak Republic, Slovenia, and Turkey.
-Gino Alzetta is the ED representing Belgium on the 25-member World Bank Board of Executive Directors, and Sefa Pamuksuz (Turkey) is the alternate executive director.
+The Governor delegates responsibility for overseeing the day-to-day business of Belgium’s interests at the Bank to the Executive Director (ED) for Belgium.
+EDs reside in Washington and normally meet twice a week to decide on borrowing and financial questions, projects and policies that impact the World Bank Group’s general operations.
+Belgium’s representation on the Boards of IBRD, IFC, IDA, and MIGA is shared with Austria, Belarus, Czech Republic, Hungary, Kosovo, Luxembourg, Slovak Republic, Slovenia

 Shares and Voting Power

 The World Bank Group has a weighted system of voting.
 All members of the Bank receive votes consisting of share votes (one vote for each share of the Bank's capital stock held by the member) plus basic votes (calculated so that the sum of all basic votes is equal to 5.55% of the sum of basic votes and share votes for all members).
 The voting power distribution differs from agency to agency within the World Bank Group.